What are primary and secondary emotions?

 Key Takeaways

-• Primary emotions tend to be instinctive and straightforward, while secondary emotions are habitual or learned responses that are often more difficult to understand.
+• Primary emotions are quick and instinctive, while secondary emotions are learned over time and can be harder to understand.

 Happiness, sadness, surprise, fear: these are just a few of the many emotions that people experience on a regular basis.
 Emotions influence your decisions, how you relate to others, and your overall quality of life.

 So why is it so hard to understand what exactly you’re feeling sometimes?
 It’s partly because we all experience both primary and secondary emotions.
-Primary emotions are our initial emotional response to an event or situation, while secondary emotions are our emotional reactions to our primary emotion.
+Primary emotions are the first feelings you have in response to a situation, while secondary emotions are the feelings you have in reaction to those first emotions.

 What are primary emotions?